 Built by the British to be the capital of British India in 1911, head to New Delhi to enjoy tree lined boulevards, upmarket shopping malls, grand administrative buildings and foreign diplomatic missions.
 The colonnaded facades of the Connaught Place are particularly impressive – once the commercial centre of New Delhi and showpiece of Lutyens’ Delhi, which is named after leading British architect Edwin Lutyens.
 The area is easy to find and instantly recognisable on a city map – simply look out for a large concentric ring road and radial roads spreading out in all directions.

-Stay at Radisson Blu Plaza Delhi Airport while discovering these landmarks!
+Stay at Radisson Blu Hotel New Delhi Dwarka while discovering these landmarks!